staramidst/staramidst/README.md

  🎧💻🖱️ Network Engineer previously lived in Austin, Dallas, & Portland.

 # About this page
+Recollection of everything that has been, was, and will be...

 # Current Employment

 - Technology Consultant · Apr 2023